defaultxr/scripts/README.md

 fish, ffmpeg

-Convert a set of audio files into a specified audio format.
+Convert a set of audio files into a specified audio format, preserving tags.
 Uses GNU Parallel to parallelize the jobs to convert as fast as possible, `nice`ing the processes to run with a lower priority, to not disturb other processes on your system.

 ## `d`